|

 Warrah Issue 19 Highlights

 Fig 2] have been introduced to the Falkland Islands with stock from these same areas.
-Others may have been imported with exotic trees and shrub plantings, e.g. ... and colours, and some like the brightly-coloured Orange Peel Fungus Aleuria aurantia are very distinctive [Fig 4].
-Information from anyone who has seen this species would increase our knowledge about its ...
+Others may have been imported with exotic trees ... or dung-loving fungi Some, like the False Chanterelle Hygrophoropsis aurantiaca [Fig 3], are probably native to the area but species ... brightly-coloured Orange Peel Fungus Aleuria aurantia are very distinctive [Fig 4].
+Information from anyone who has seen this species ...

 www.falklandsconservation.com